-Basic and Translational Research in the Department of Urology
+Basic and Translational Research

 Dr. Evans received his M.D. from Dartmouth Medical School in New Hampshire.
 He completed his residency at the University of California, San Francisco in 1995 and a two year uro-oncology fellowship at the University of Texas MD Anderson Cancer Center in 1997.
-Dr. Evans is a urologic surgical oncologist with extensive research experience and in 2006 became the Urology Department Chair.
+Dr. Evans is a urologic surgical oncologist with extensive research experience and in 2006 became the Urologic Surgery Department Chair.
 His expertise in prostate cancer research stemmed from his previous experience at the NCI, UCSF and M.D.
 Anderson Cancer Center.

-Christopher P. Evans is a Co-Leader of the Cancer Center Prostate Program.
+Dr. Evans is a Co-Leader of the Cancer Center Prostate Program.
 Dr. Evans collaborates with other prostate program members in various projects in understanding the mechanism of castration-resistant prostate cancer (CRPC), identifying molecular targets, and developing therapeutic approaches for CRPC.

 In 2009, Dr. Evans was elected as a member of the American Association of Genitourinary Surgeons (AAGUS).
 This prestigious honor is reserved for distinguished urologists who are under age 65.
 AAGUS, the oldest urology society in North America, is limited to 75 members, of whom about one-third are cancer specialists.

 The Pediatric Urology research laboratory is focused on the identification, characterization and isolation of urothelial stem cells.
-Dr. Kurzrock recently received an $885,000 grant from the California Institute for Regenerative Medicine (CIRM) for stem cell research that aims to lead the way to bioengineering replacement organs such as bladders.
+Dr. Kurzrock has received an $885,000 grant from the California Institute for Regenerative Medicine (CIRM) for stem cell research that aims to lead the way to bioengineering replacement organs such as bladders.
 This research is expected to pave the way for bioengineered tissue and organs.

 >> View more about UC Davis pediatric urology expert awarded stem cell grant